 Dr. Antony received his PhD in clinical psychology from the University at Albany, State University of New York in 1994, and completed his internship at the University of Mississippi Medical Center.
 He is internationally known for his books and research in the areas of anxiety disorders, perfectionism, cognitive-behavioral therapy, and assessment of psychological disorders.
 He has published 33 books, including a variety of evidence-based self-help manuals (e.g., Shyness and Social Anxiety Workbook, 3rd ed.; When Perfect Isn’t Good Enough, 2nd ed.; The Anti-Anxiety Program, 3rd ed.), Practical books for therapists (e.g., Cognitive-Behavioural Therapy for Perfectionism; Handbook of Assessment and Treatment Planning for Psychological Disorders, 3rd ed.), and research texts (e.g., Obsessive Compulsive Disorder; Oxford Handbook of Anxiety and Related Disorders).
-In addition to these books, Dr. Antony has published more than 250 scientific articles and book chapters in areas related to cognitive behavior therapy, social anxiety disorder, obsessive compulsive disorder, generalized anxiety disorder, panic disorder, specific phobia, and perfectionism.
-He has also held more than $3 million in research funding (as principal investigator or co-investigator) from a variety of national and international agencies.
+In addition to these books, Dr. Antony has published more than 300 scientific articles and book chapters in areas related to cognitive behavior therapy, social anxiety disorder, obsessive compulsive disorder, generalized anxiety disorder, panic disorder, specific phobia, and perfectionism.
+He has also held more than $4 million in research funding (as principal investigator or co-investigator) from a variety of national and international agencies.

 Dr. Antony has received career awards from the Society of Clinical Psychology (American Psychological Association), the Canadian Psychological Association, and the Anxiety Disorders Association of America, and is a Fellow of the American and Canadian Psychological Associations, the Association for Psychological Science, the Association for Behavioral and Cognitive Therapies, and the Canadian Association for Cognitive and Behavioral Therapies.
 He has also served on the Boards of Directors for the Society of Clinical Psychology and the Association for Behavioral and Cognitive Therapies, and as Program Chair for past conventions of the Association for Behavioral and Cognitive Therapies and the Anxiety Disorders Association of America.